Cooking Leader

 Instructions

-3. Add the eggs one at a time, mixing well after each addition.
-Stir in the vanilla.
+• Add eggs one at a time, beating well after each addition.
+Stir in vanilla extract.

-4. In a separate bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, and nutmeg.
+• In a separate bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, and nutmeg.

-8. Bake for 50-60 minutes or until a toothpick inserted comes out clean.
+• Bake for 60-70 minutes, or until a toothpick inserted into the center comes out clean.

-9. Let the cake cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+• Cool in the pan for 15 minutes, then transfer to a wire rack to cool completely.

 Notes